Bayesian Matrix Decomposition and Applications: Regular Univariate Models and Conjugacy

-where $S_{\overline{x}}=\sum_{n=1}^N(x_n - \overline{x})^2$ and $\overline{x} = \frac{1}{N} \sum_{i=1}^{N}x_i$.
-Note in the above derivation, we use the fact about the likelihood under Gaussian in Equation~\eqref{equation:uni_gaussian_likelihood}.
 We will discuss the posterior marginal likelihood in the \textit{normal-inverse-Chi-squared (NIX)} case.
 Further discussion on the posterior marginal likelihood for the NIG prior can be found in \citet{murphy2007conjugate}.
 We will leave this to the readers as it is rather similar as that in the NIX prior.

-Another distribution that is closely related to the Gamma distribution is called the \textit{Chi-squared} distribution, which is extensively used in the distribution theory of linear models \citep{lu2021rigorous}.
-The rigorous definition is given as follows. \begin{definition}[Chi-Squared Distribution] Let $\rva \sim \normal(\bzero, \bI_{p})$, where $\bI_p$ is a $p\times p$ identity matrix.
-Then $\rx=\sum_i^p \ra_{ii}$ follows the Chi-squared distribution with $p$ \textbf{degrees of freedom}.
+Another distribution that is closely related to the Gamma distribution is called the \textit{Chi-squared} distribution, which plays a central role in the distribution theory of linear models \citep{lu2021rigorous}.
+Its formal definition is as follows. \begin{definition}[Chi-Squared Distribution ] Let $\rva \sim \normal(\bzero, \bI_{p})$, where $\bI_p$ is the $p\times p$ identity matrix.
+Then $\rx=\sum_i^p \ra_{ii}^2$ follows the \textit{Chi-squared distribution} with $p$ \textit{degrees of freedom}.
 We write $\rx \sim \chi^2(p)$, and we can see this is equivalent to $\rx\sim \gammadist(p/2, 1/2)$: